 Goes Best When Fresh

-Viktor’s two wins on the PGA Tour to date, have come after a week or two off showing he is capable of playing well after a rest.
-Both efforts followed a solid made cut in his last competitive event.
+Viktor’s four wins on the PGA Tour to date, have come after a week or two off showing he is capable of playing well after a rest.

-He appears to have the assets required to contend at future Majors, in particular the Masters where it is hard to perform well on your debut.
+He appears to have the assets required to contend at this year's Majors, in particular the Masters where it is hard to performed well on his debut.
 Expect Viktor to bag a major this season and anything over 25/1 seems more than fair given his improvement.

 Workday Live Open, 2020